adavisfoy/MechaCar_Statistical_Analysis/README.md

 - Statistical Summary:

-Below are the summary statistics of the weight capacities (in PSI) for all 150 suspension coils across all manufacturing lots:
+Below are the **summary statistics** of the weight capacities (in PSI) for all 150 suspension coils **across all manufacturing lots:**
 ![total_summ_susp_coils_psi.png](total_summ_susp_coils_psi.png)

-The following are the summary statistics for weight capacities (in PSI) for the suspension coils grouped by lot number:
+The following are the **summary statistics** for weight capacities (in PSI) for the suspension coils **grouped by lot number:**
 ![lot_summ_susp_coils_psi.png](lot_summ_susp_coils_psi.png)

-- The design specifications for the MechaCar suspension coils dictate that the variance of the suspension coils must not exceed 100 pounds per square inch.
+- The **design specifications** for the MechaCar suspension coils dictate that the **variance of the suspension coils must not exceed 100 pounds per square inch.**
+- Based on our statistical analysis, we are asked to answer the following:
-  - Does the current manufacturing data meet this design specification for all manufacturing lots in total and each lot individually?
-Why or why not?
+  - **Does the current manufacturing data meet this design specification for all manufacturing lots in total and each lot individually?
+Why or why not?**

+- **Discussion:**
+  - Statistical analysis is often concerned with variance and how things vary from the average or mean in the real world.
+The variance provides an actual value for how much the numbers in our data set vary from the mean.
+Higher numbers indicate greater variability.
+The full definition of variance is the average of the squared distances from the mean, which means the units of variance are squared (i.e. PSI squared).
+This makes it difficult to interpret the actual value of the variance against our suspension coil data.
+  - Because of this, it may be more useful to use the standard deviation to answer this question.
+The standard deviation tells us about the spread or average distance that a value lies from the mean.
+It is the square root of the variance such that the units will match the original units of our data (PSI).